 Day 5: Johnston’s Canyon and Fly Home

 Okay, so the reason I planned this before a flight is because Johnston’s canyon is 45 minutes from Lake Louise.
-No one wants to spend another day of their short, 5 day vacation, driving.
+No one wants to spend another day of their short, 5 day Banff itinerary, driving.
 Johnston’s Canyon is on the way towards Calgary and if you fly out at night, this is easily doable.

 Johnston’s canyon is split up into two hikes: Upper falls and Lower falls (creative, right?).
 If you have time, the upper falls is definitely worth the extra hour.
 You get to see